Paul Mauser: Career

 Paul Mauser and his brother Wilhelm, who had become gunsmiths, first lived in modest conditions.
 Paul Mauser developed various firearms with his brother, and later he founded the company Gebr Mauser with him, which finally took over from the royal manufacture.

 Together with his brother Wilhelm Mauser, Peter Paul Mauser designed the Mauser Model 1871 rifle, the first of a successful line of Mauser rifles and pistols.
 The rifle was adopted as the Gewehr 71 or Infanterie-Gewehr 71 and was the first metal cartridge weapon of the German Empire.
 While Wilhelm handled the business side of the factory, Paul proved to be the more technically capable engineer.

 Peter Paul von Mauser made significant contributions to bolt action rifle design and successfully combined and improved various bolt action engineering concepts.
 The Mauser company bolt action development resulted in the Gewehr 98 and Karabiner 98k rifle series that were the latest in a line of Mauser bolt-action rifles that started with the Mauser Model 1889 and were adapted in 1889 and the 1890s as service rifles by several countries.
 The bolt-action design used for the Gewehr 98 was patented by Paul Mauser on 9 September 1895.
 Besides rifles, Paul Mauser also developed handguns, with the first Mauser designed handgun being the Mauser C78 revolver.
 In 1896, Paul Mauser would develop the C96 pistol, which was one of the first semi-automatic pistols in history.

 Initially, Mauser's designs were more successful abroad than in Prussia, but the Prussian Rifle Review Board in Spandau opted for the domestically developed 1888 rifle.
 Mauser designed an improved model of this rifle for the Imperial Order.

-The name of Mauser is inseparable from the construction of the 1893 infantry rifle for Spain, 1894 carbine and 1896 infantry rifle for Sweden, with model rifles for Peru, Belgium, Argentina, the Brazil (1894), Chile (1895), then Costa Rica, the Dominican Republic, El Salvador, Guatemala, Honduras, Nicaragua, Venezuela, Mexico (1902), Uruguay, and Turkey.
-Deliveries to these countries make the Mauser name a world-renowned guarantee of quality for precise weapons.
+The name of Mauser is linked to the construction of the 1893 infantry rifle for Spain, 1894 carbine and 1896 infantry rifle for Sweden, with model rifles for Peru, Belgium, Argentina, the Brazil (1894), Chile (1895), then Costa Rica, the Dominican Republic, El Salvador, Guatemala, Honduras, Nicaragua, Venezuela, Mexico (1902), Uruguay, and Turkey.
+Deliveries to these countries make the Mauser name a known globally.

 The construction of the Gewehr 98 rifle was personally praised by Kaiser Wilhelm II on April 5, 1898.
 Mauser lost his left eye in 1901 as a result of a cartridge explosion during a test firing of the self-loading C98.

 Mauser also designed the 7.65×53mm Mauser (1889) and 7×57mm Mauser (1892) rifle cartridges.
 These cartridges were high-performance service cartridge designs compared to other contemporary smokeless powder service cartridges such as the 8mm Lebel (1886), 8×50mmR Mannlicher (1890) and .303 British (1891).